DIY Macrame Garland

 Square Knot

 The first row of each triangle will be 5 square knots.
 To make a square knot select the first 4 cords.
-Cross the left cord across the rest -it will look a little like a number four.
+Cross the left cord across the rest.
+It will look a little like a number four.
 Tuck the crossed cover left cord behind the right most cord.
 Then take the end of the right most cord, and bring it through the hole you made with the first cord.
 Then tighten the cords.

 To create the second half of the square knot, do the same knot but starting with the right most cord.